tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 #### How to check if this really works
 Once all the projects are generated using the T4Templates
 Note: Startup project is only used to run Entity framework commands with out a WebAPI project and is not required if WebAPI project is generated
-By default Domain project contains one entity named Sample.cs, it also generated Repostory and Services for sample entity
+By default Domain project contains one entity named Sample.cs, it also generated Repository and Services for sample entity

 Set WebAPI as you startup project

 *For code first approach*
-Let create a Sqlite database to hold a table for Sample entity in app.db by running these commands
+Let create a SQLite database to hold a table for Sample entity in app.db by running these commands
 ###### dotnet ef migrations add "initialmigration2" --project Persistence --startup-project WebAPI
 ###### dotnet ef database update --project Persistence --startup-project WebAPI
-This will create App.db in WebAPI folder with a table Sample
+This will create App.db in WebAPI folder with a table named Sample
 Make sure class AddPersistenceExtension in WebAPI project Extensions Folder has
 services.AddDbContext<ApplicationDbContext>(options => options.UseSqlite("Name=SqliteDb"));